BSF threatening voters in border areas: TMC complains to CEC | Politics

 Chatterjee also alleged that the BSF personnel weretelling the villagers that ''none but us will remain in theborder areas throughout the year to look after you''.

-Reacting to the TMC allegations, BJP state chief DilipGhosh said that the BSF only protects the borders and nofingers should be pointed at the force.
+Reacting to the controversy, BJP state chief DilipGhosh said that the BSF only protects the borders and nofinger should be pointed at the force.

 ''Those levelling the allegations know better whatprompted them to say such things,'' Ghosh said after meetingthe ECI delegation.